Feedback Detection for Live Predictors: Introduction

 To understand how random noise can enable us to detect feedback, suppose that we have a model with predictions $\hy$ in which tomorrow's prediction $\hy^{(t+1)}$ has a linear feedback dependence on today's prediction $\hy^{(t)}$: if we increase $\hy^{(t)}$ by $\delta$, then $\hy^{(t+1)}$ increases by $\beta\,\delta$ for some $\beta \in \RR$.
 Intuitively, we should be able to fit this slope $\beta$ by perturbing $\hy^{(t)}$ with a small amount of noise $\nu \sim \nn\p{0, \, \noisevar}$ and then regressing the new $\hy^{(t+1)}$ against the noise; the reason least squares should work here is that the noise $\nu$ is independent of all other variables by construction.
-The main contribution of this paper will be to turn this simple estimation idea into a general procedure that can be used to detect feedback in realistic problems.
+The main contribution of this paper is to turn this simple estimation idea into a general procedure that can be used to detect feedback in realistic problems where the feedback has non-linearities and jumps.

-In order to define a rigorous procedure we need to have a precise notion of what we mean by feedback.
-We begin in Section \ref{sec:main} by defining statistical feedback in terms of a potential outcomes model.
-Once we have a firm handle on what we mean by feedback, the mathematical problem of feedback detection falls into the scope of classical statistics.
-As we verify in Section \ref{sec:linear}, the simplest case where feedback is a linear function of past predictions in fact reduces to linear regression; in Section \ref{sec:details} we generalize our approach to non-linear feedback functions.
-In Sections \ref{sec:methods} and \ref{sec:experiments} we show how to use our ideas in practice, and use our method to estimate the magnitude of feedback in a predictive model currently in use at an internet company.